 Admission Requirements

-- One-year certificate in Culinary Skills program or Advanced Cook certification AND a minimum of one-year relevant work experience (resume and references required)
+- one-year certificate from a culinary skills program or advanced cook certification AND a minimum of one year of relevant work experience (resumé and references required)

 English Language Proficiency